Brett M. Johnson

 Brett M. Johnson is an American businessman and investor.
 He is the founder and CEO of Benevolent Capital, which invests in professional sports, real estate, private equity, and venture capital.
-He is also the founder and a partner at Fortuitous Partners.
+He is also the founder and a partner at Fortuitous Partners, a sports-anchored real estate development company responsible for the Centreville Bank Stadium in Rhode Island.

 Johnson owns or invests in several football clubs, including Ipswich Town F.C., Phoenix Rising FC., and Rhode Island FC.
 He is also an investor in Ōura, a health technology company known for its smart rings, and Athletic Brewing, a craft non-alcoholic beer company.

 Early life and education

 Brett Johnson earned his undergraduate degree from Brown University and an MBA from Pepperdine University.
 In 2014, he graduated from the Harvard Business School's President's Leadership Program.

 Career

 Johnson began his professional career as a financial analyst at InterMedia Partners, working under Leo Hindery.
 After two years at InterMedia Partners, he joined Montgomery Securities as an associate on the institutional sales desk.
 He then joined Targus, a global mobile computing accessories company, where he held several positions over ten years, including sales director, managing director for Europe, Middle East, Africa, and Asia Pacific, and president.

-Brett Johnson founded Benevolent Capital in 2005, a private equity firm with investments in real estate, manufacturing, and consumer brands, and has been serving as CEO since its inception.
+Following the successful sale of Targus, Brett Johnson established his family office, Benevolent Capital in 2005.
+Since 2021, Benevolent Capital has raised and invested over $350M across diversified sports, real estate, private equity, venture capital and hospitality platforms with over 30 distinct investments in partnership with institutional and high net worth investors.

 In August 2010, Johnson became CEO of Forward Industries, a NASDAQ-listed company that designs and markets accessories for consumer electronics, where he served until August 2012.
 He then joined Greenwood & Hall, an education management company, serving as president from 2013 to 2015.
-Concurrently, from 2012 to 2015, Johnson was a board member at Blyth Inc., a multichannel direct selling company.
+Concurrently, from 2012 to 2015, Johnson was a board member at Blyth Inc., a multichannel direct selling company, that was acquired by Carlye.